1jour1vin

 Bettane & Desseauve

-“With its rich, woody character and hints of clove, it is quite complex, with a subtle licorice-like texture.
+“With its opulent woody character and hint of clove, it is quite complex, with a subtle licorice-like mouthfeel.
 Let’s wait five years for it to shed its oak influence.”
 (Le Guide des Meilleurs Vins de France 2020 - RVF) Superb!

 Buy René Bouvier wines at the best prices in a private sale!